Defense Innovation Unit: Leaders

 DIU was launched in August 2015 as "Defense Innovation Unit Experimental (DIUx)."
-It was founded by then-Secretary of Defense Ash Carter; in May 2016, Carter announced a reboot of the organization, directing that it report directly to his office, and that a second office would open in Boston.
+It was founded by then-secretary of defense Ash Carter; in May 2016, Carter announced a reboot of the organization, directing that it report directly to his office, and that a second office would open in Boston.

 From May 2016 to February 2018, its managing partner was Raj Shah, a Wharton MBA graduate who flew F-16s in Iraq as an Air National Guard reservist and cofounded Morta Security, later acquired by Palo Alto Networks.
 Other leaders include Isaac Taylor, Chris Kirchhoff, Vishaal Hariprasad, and Ajay Amlani.
 Taylor spent 13 years at Google, designing and building its first self-driving cars, then later rising to operations director of Google X, where he started projects involving robotics and augmented reality.
 Kirchhoff served as a strategist in President Obama's National Security Council and as the civilian assistant to General Martin Dempsey, Chairman of the Joint Chiefs of Staff.
 Hariprasad is a highly decorated Air Force cyberwarfare officer who cofounded Morta Security with Raj Shah.
 Amlani is a former White House Fellow and cofounder of the airport security service CLEAR, who co-led many of DIU's autonomy and software initiatives.

 In August 2017, when Captain Sean Heritage, USN, was interim director, the Deputy Secretary of Defense directed DIUx to be re-designated as the Defense Innovation Unit (DIU) to indicate the organization's permanence within the Department of Defense.

 On September 24, 2018, Michael Brown took over as DIU's Managing Director.
 In April 2021, Brown was originally going to be President Joe Biden's nominee for chief weapons buyer for the Department of Defense when news broke that he was under investigation by the Department of Defense Office of Inspector General over alleged breaches of federal hiring rules at the DIU.
 Brown withdrew his name from consideration shortly afterward.
 Brown left his position as managing director on September 2, 2022.
 On September 9, 2022, the DoD Inspector General found the allegations to be unsubstantiated.

 Doug Beck then became the new director of DIU, reporting directly to the Secretary of Defense as of April 4, 2023.
 Before joining DIU, Beck was Vice President at Apple from 2009 to 2023.
 At Apple, Beck co-led the worldwide business development and sales functions and led the company's businesses across Northeast Asia and the Americas.
 Beck also served in the Navy Reserves for 26 years in Iraq and Afghanistan and extensively throughout the Asia Pacific.
 In his previous experience with DIU, Beck founded and led its joint reserve component for four years.
 Beck resigned in August 2025.

+In January 2026, the Department of War announced Owen West, who served as Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict in the first Trump administration, as DIU director.